How Long Does A Mortgage Offer Last?

 How long it takes to get your mortgage will depend on if you have a broker or not.

-Mortgages don’t need to be slow and in fact, a broker will speed the whole process up as they will communicate with all the different parties.
+Mortgages don’t need to be slow and in fact, a broker will speed the whole process up.

 So, how do I get a mortgage?